 University support for students and their learning falls into two categories.
-Learning support includes IT Services, which has several hundred computers, and the University Library, which across its three sites holds over a million volumes, subscribes to around 4,000 current periodicals, has a range of electronic sources of information and houses the Student Access to Independent Learning (S@il) computer-based teaching and learning facilities.
+Learning support is provided by a wide array of services across the University, including: the University Library, the Student Employment, Experience and Careers Centre (SEECC), In-sessional English Support Programme, the Study Advice and Mathematics Support Centre teams, IT Services and the Student Access to Independent Learning (S@il) computer-based teaching and learning facilities.
 There are language laboratory facilities both for those students studying on a language degree and for those taking modules offered by the Institution-wide Language Programme.

-Student guidance and welfare support is provided by Personal Tutors, School Senior Tutors, the Students' Union, the Medical Practice and the Student Services Directorate.
-The Student Services Directorate is housed in the Carrington Building and includes the Careers Advisory Service, the Disability Advisory Service, Accommodation Advisory Team, Student Financial Support, Counselling and Study Advisors.
-Student Services has made Helpdesk available enquiries for in (www.risisweb.reading.ac.uk), or by calling the central enquiry number on (0118) 378 5555.
-Students can get key information and guidance from the team of Helpdesk Advisers, or make an appointment with a specialist adviser; Student Services also offer drop-in sessions on everything from accommodation to finance.
-The Carrington Building is open between 8:30 and 17:30 Monday to Thursday (17:00 Friday and during vacation periods).
-Further information can be found in the Student website (www.reading.ac.uk/student).
+Student guidance and welfare support is provided by Personal Tutors, School Senior Tutors, the Students' Union, the Medical Practice and advisers in the Student Services Centre.
+The Student Services Centre is housed in the Carrington Building and offers advice on accommodation, careers, disability, finance, and wellbeing.
+Students can get key information and guidance from the team of Helpdesk Advisers, or make an appointment with a specialist adviser; Student Services also offer drop-in sessions and runs workshops and seminars on a range of topics.
+For more information see www.reading.ac.uk/student markets, demand for well-qualified recruits remains high.
+We expect many of our graduates to enter the industry at either the 'Analyst' level, i.e. as graduate trainees, or as 'Associates', who tend to have several years of relevant professional experience.

-In addition, the ICMA Centre provides purpose-built dealing rooms that include Thomson Reuters and Bloomberg terminals and high-specification PCs that students routinely use for INVEST trading simulations and course work.
-The ICMA Centre's Continuing Professional Development Unit provides specialised careers advice targeted at the investment banking industry.

-Learning support also includes a student handbook containing full details of the programme structure and administration.
-Blackboard is used to manage teaching and learning and to monitor student progress.